 How to Get Rid of Cicada Killer Wasps

-They are also called Cicada Killers, as in Locust Killers.
-They prey on locusts and carry them back to their underground den.
-For those of you who know how big a locust is, can you imagine the size of a wasp that can prey on one?
+They are also called cicada killers.
+They prey on cicadas and carry them back to their underground den.
+For those of you who know how big a cicada is, can you imagine the size of a wasp that can prey on one?
 Scary thought, isn't it.

 How to Get Rid of Them Yourself

-If you only have a couple of Ground Digger Wasps flying around regularly then you can probably eliminate the problem yourself, however if you have more than 4 or 5 that are constantly around, you may need to call in an exterminator.
+If you only have a couple of ground digger wasps flying around, then you can probably eliminate the problem yourself.
+However, if you have more than 4 or 5 that are constantly around, you may need to call in an exterminator.
 The females are the only ones that sting supposedly, but who wants to get close enough to find out?

 The easiest method for eliminating this type of pest is, first, by locating their den.
 Remember, they dig into the ground so you will be looking for a hole the size of a penny or nickle on parts of the yard that do not contain grass.
 A sign that one has burrowed into the grass is a mound that resembles an anthill, but with no ants present.
 Once you find these holes/mounds (there is a picture here that shows exactly what you are looking for) mark them with something like a stake, stick, or even better a plastic knife.
 This will make the holes easier to find at nighttime when you will do your attack.

 These wasps leave their dens during the day and hunt for cicadas, so it is best to wait until nighttime when they have returned back home before you try to eliminate them.
 Grab a flashlight and head out to the places you've marked.
 Then you can try one of these methods mentioned below:

 - Hornet Spray: You can buy hornet spray that shoots up to 25 feet and unload a massive amount into each hole.
 These wasps will sting if provoked and protecting their nests so aim good and give yourself some space between yourself and the hole.